nagarro-dv/react-native-zoom-us-bridge/README.md

   ZOOM_APP_SECRET,
 );

-// get accessToken to communicate with zoom api
+// create accessToken used to communicate with zoom api const accessToken = await RNZoomUsBridge.createJWT( ZOOM_JWT_APP_KEY,
+  ZOOM_JWT_APP_SECRET
+).then().catch((err) => console.log(err));

-// use token to get userId of the user account you are creating the meeting with
+// use accessToken to get userId of the user account you are creating the meeting with const userId = await getUserID('user@email.com', accessToken);

-// use the userId to obtain the Zoom Access Token
+// use the userId to obtain the user Zoom Access Token const userZak = await createUserZAK(userId, accessToken);

-// use Zoom Access Token etc, to create a meeting
+// use Access Token etc, to create a meeting const createMeetingResult = await createMeeting(userId, accessToken);

+// get meeting id from result
+const {id: meetingId} = createMeetingResult;

-// use the meeting Id to start & join the meting RNZoomUsBridge.startMeeting( meetingId, userId, userZoomAccessToken
+// use the meeting Id, userId, user name and user zoom access token to start & join the meting RNZoomUsBridge.startMeeting( meetingId, userName, userId, userZak
 );
 ```